Career counselling helps you find out what you're here for. This is the best way to future proof your life!

 Driving.
 All drivers including pilots will be replaced, first by low skilled operators relying on AI and eventually by machines.

 So, what’s left?
-Here is how to future proof your career
+Here is how career change counselling will help you to identify and develop the specific skills you need to future proof your career

-These are the skills that are going to have a longer shelf life and will contribte significantly to ensuring you future proof your career and your life.
+These are the skills that are going to have a longer shelf life and will contribute significantly to ensuring you future proof your career and your life.

 Creativity.
 Real creativity is very hard to replicate.
 There have been clumsy attempts by computers in music and art but for the time being, it’s a human domain.
 Creativity can also open many doors, not just for the arts.
 Most future professions haven’t been created yet, this requires imagination and ingenuity.
 So inventing new professions is a safe niche.